 For us here in Spain, life goes on.
 Of course, precautions must be taken and perhaps, more importantly, we can all learn a lesson on personal hygiene!
 Visits are still taking place and spring has arrived in full swing.

-The first and most important consideration, as firmly advised by The WHO, is, in order to contain the virus, everyone must remember to:
+The first and most important considerations advised by The WHO to contain the virus are:

 – Wash your hands regularly with alcohol gel or soap and water; – Limit touching of nose and mouth; – Cough into a tissue (and dispose of this tissue adequately); – Avoid those coughing and sneezing.